11 of 30 Suburban Races in November Decided at Filing Deadline

 By Bill Dries

-The ballot for the Nov.
-6 municipal elections in five of the six suburban towns and cities in Shelby County are almost set with Thursday's filing deadline for candidates.
-(Daily News/File)

 Of the 30 elected positions on the Nov.
-6 ballot in five of the six suburban towns and cities in Shelby County, 11 were decided at the noon, Thursday, Aug.
+6 ballot in five suburban towns and cities in Shelby County, 11 were decided at the Thursday, Aug.
 16, deadline for candidates to file their qualifying petitions.

 Here is what the ballot looked like in each of the towns and cities at the filing deadline:

+The ballot in five municipal elections in the suburbs are almost complete with Thursday’s filing deadline for candidates.
+(Daily News File/Houston Cofield)

-The two school board races on the ballot were decided at the Thursday deadline with Position two incumbent Erin Elliott Berry and Position three incumbent Bryan Woodruff winning re-election by running unopposed on the November ballot.
+The two school board races on the ballot were decided at the Thursday deadline – Position 2 incumbent Erin Elliott Berry and Position 3 incumbent Bryan Woodruff win re-election by running unopposed on the November ballot.

 Incumbent Position 2 alderman Emily Elliott faces a challenge from Mitch Arnold.
 Incumbent aldermen W.C.
 “Bubba” Pleasant and David Parsons were effectively re-elected at the filing deadline since they were unopposed.